ukrbublik/react-awesome-query-builder/README.md

 ## Versions

-Versions 2.x, 3.x, 4.x are backward-compatible.
+Versions 4.x are backward-compatible with 2.x and 3.x.

 Version 3 introduced support of Material-UI.